CaneLP/tennis-stroke-classification/README.md

 pipenv --python 3.8
 ```

+**Note:** While other Python versions `>3.8` should work, this project is developed and tested with 3.8.

 After the environment is created, install all dependencies specified in the `Pipfile`:

 ```bash
 pipenv install
 ```

+**Installation may take around 20-25 minutes and requires approximately 9GB of memory due to the extensive dependencies of the Ultralytics library.**

 ### 3. Enter the pipenv shell